johnsp3/johnciresi.com/DEPLOYMENT_GUIDE.md

 1. **Contact Form**
    - Fill out and submit the contact form
-   - Check that you receive the email at `media@chezik.eu`
+   - Check that you receive the email at `media@johnciresi.com`
    - Verify the user receives a confirmation email

 2. **Newsletter Signup**